Extremadura Spain Travel Guide

 Visit Iberian pig farms, facilities for pressing olives, or cheese producers in the surrounding region.

-Atrio Restaurante establishes an unique high-end culinary journey, an experience past a simple meal.
+Atrio Restaurante establishes an unique high-end culinary journey, an experience beyond a simple meal.
 The Mercado de San Jorge makes for a modern, casual dining experience a place you can taste various dishes from different stalls.

 Some convents in Caceres also sell traditional sweets ("dulces de convento") made by cloistered nuns, keeping centuries-old recipes—an unique and sweet cultural experience.